County road work schedule - Portsmouth Daily Times

 Ditching

-Sheldon – Cartro Road (CR308) in Vernon Township on Monday, March 26th and Tuesday, March 27th.
+Turkey Foot Road (CR5) in Vernon Township on Monday, April 2nd through Wednesday, April 4th.

-Mt.
-Carmel Road (CR212) in Madison Township on Wednesday, March 28th and Thursday, March 29th.
+Rarden Creek Road (CR37) in Rarden Township on Monday, April 2nd through Friday, April 6th.

-Germany Hollow Road (CR6) in Vernon Township on Wednesday, March 28th and Thursday, March 29th.
+Bloom Furnace Road (CR291) in Bloom Township on Thursday, April 5th and Friday, April 6th.

 Traffic will be maintained with the use of flaggers.